 If you ever lose or change phones, or want to use multiple devices at the same time, simply install Coinomi and choose the option "restore a wallet" and input all words in order.
-Make sure all characters are typed in lowercase and that there is a single space between each word.
-Type the first 3 or 4 letters of each word and select the suggestion that pops up to avoid misspellings.
+On mobile devices, enter the first 3 or 4 letters of each word and select the suggestion below the keyboard for each of the words.

 Select the "restore a wallet" option

 If you had a BIP39 passphrase, enable the "advanced settings" under the keyboard.
 The BIP39 option is an extra layer of security for your recovery phrase.
 It is not your password, you will set it on the next screen.
 Wallets in Coinomi are created without one by default.
 Do not select that option unless you know exactly what it is.